ketanp05/electrical-fault-prediction/README.md

 ## Contributing

 Contributions to the project are welcome!
-See `CONTRIBUTING.md` for more details on how to contribute.